 The main focus of reactors today is the generation of energy, i.e. objective 3.
 However, even objective 3 has undergone a partial change given by the request for a solution for the energy trilemma.
 The request is developing the energy technologies toward the objectives Energy security, Energy equity (accessibility and affordability), Environmental sustainability [6].
-The safe use of the chain reaction has been extensively proven and the production of medical isotopes is secured using more specialised technologies.
+The safe use of the chain reaction has been extensively proven and the production of medical isotopes is secured using more specialized technologies.
 After the following theoretical discussion about the historic and the possible future technological development and the change of the vision, we will describe a highly innovative reactor system which has the potential for a disruptive innovation in nuclear energy production.
 This will be followed by the demonstration of the neutron physical feasibility of a reactor with significantly improved sustainability indices.

-“In the course of developing nuclear weapons the Soviet Union and the West had acquired a range of new technologies and scientists realised that the tremendous heat produced in the process could be tapped either for direct use or for generating electricity [7].“ This quote characterizes the origin of nuclear power production, heat and the use of technologies to transform the heat to electricity has been seen as a by-product created when fulfilling objective 2 (producing material for military purposes).
-Besides this, the development was driven by the request for a compact long-lasting power source for submarines under Admiral Rickover in his function as Director of the Naval Reactors Branch [8].
+Going back to the begin of the development, “In the course of developing nuclear weapons the Soviet Union and the West had acquired a range of new technologies and scientists realized that the tremendous heat produced in the process could be tapped either for direct use or for generating electricity [7].“ This quote characterizes the origin of nuclear power production, heat and the use of technologies to transform the heat to electricity has been seen as a by-product created when fulfilling objective 2 (producing material for military purposes).
+Besides this, the early development was driven by the request for a compact long-lasting power source for submarines under Admiral Rickover in his function as Director of the Naval Reactors Branch [8] leading to the first nuclear-powered submarine, the USS Nautilus.
 The first nuclear reactor for electricity production was EBR-1 a Sodium-Potassium cooled fast reactor in the US, a system which is ideal for the production of plutonium.
-A major step for the civil nuclear energy development was the "Atoms for Peace" program [9] linked with the name of the US President Eisenhower and the foundation of the IAEA.
+A major step for the civil nuclear energy development was the "Atoms for Peace" program [9] linked with the name of the US President Eisenhower, the foundation of the IAEA, and the words” The United States knows that peaceful power from atomic energy is no dream of the future.
+The capability, already proved, is here today” [10] spoken at the 470th Plenary Meeting of the United Nations General Assembly on December 8th, 1953.
+“When President Eisenhower delivered his Atoms for Peace speech…, it marked a transition toward a broader spectrum of potential applications of this new source of power.
+This shift led first to nuclear-powered submarines and ultimately to land-based nuclear power plants based on a scaled-up version of the submarine-designed water-cooled reactor”[11].
 The first nuclear reactor producing a significant amount of electricity was the Russian AM-1 reactor which was water-cooled and graphite-moderated, once more an ideal configuration for plutonium production.
-In Russian, it was followed by a lead-bismuth reactor for the navy and a program for the development of sodium cooled fast reactors which offer long cycle times due to breeding of plutonium.
-In parallel development of the pressurised water reactor (PWR) has been driven by the US navy leading to the USS Nautilus and later to the stationary Shippingport reactor with an initial output of 60 MWe built in 1957 in the search of a robust and easy to operate system.
+In Russia, it was followed by a lead-bismuth reactor for the navy and a program for the development of sodium cooled fast reactors which offer long cycle times due to breeding of plutonium.
+In parallel development of the pressurized water reactor (PWR) has been driven by the US navy leading to the USS Nautilus and later to the stationary Shippingport reactor with an initial output of 60 MWe built in 1957 in the search of a robust and easy to operate system.
 An alternative design based on the use of molten salt as coolant, innovatively designed to power air travel, was built in 1954, which in turn led to the molten salt reactor experiment at Oak Ridge National Laboratory in 1965 [7].